 In addition, UNCTAD offers direct technical assistance to developing countries and countries with economies in transition, helping them to build the capacities they need to become equitably integrated into the global economy and improve the well-being of their populations.

-In 2014, UNCTAD celebrates the 50th anniversary of its establishment with various events.
+In 2014, UNCTAD celebrated the 50th anniversary of its establishment with various events.

 Find more information about the anniversary celebrations on the dedicated web page: UNCTAD@50.